jahrkob/P1/README.md

 # P1

-Dette repository indeholder vores COMTEK P1-projekt “Programmering og systemudvikling”.
+This repository contains our group’s COMTEK P1 project “Programming and System Development”.